20 Jordan Baker Quotes With Page Numbers From The Great Gatsby

 In Chapter 3 of The Great Gatsby, Jordan Baker is described as an attractive golf champion.
 She is a femme fatale with a slender figure, a white dress, and a “restless” manner.

-She is also portrayed as being quite aloof, which is highlighted when Nick states that she looks “imperious in her white, and full of a wild vitality.”
+She is also portrayed as being quite aloof, highlighted when Nick states that she looks “imperious in her white, and full of a wild vitality.”

 What is a quote about Jordan Baker being dishonest?